Welcome to Northland Ear Nose and Throat

-At Northland Ear, Nose & Throat Specialists, PA, we are here to assist you with all of your Ear, Nose and Throat needs.
+At Northland Ear, Nose & Throat Associates, PA, we are here to assist you with all of your Ear, Nose and Throat needs.
 We commonly treat snoring, sleep apnea, head and neck cancer, thyroid disease and diseases of the salivary glands.
 Other services include; ear and hearing assessment and treatment (either surgical or hearing aid), treatment of sinus disorders, specialized pediatric care and Balloon Sinuplasty.

 We serve patients in Duluth, Hibbing, Grand Rapids, Virginia, Moose Lake, and Cloquet..
 Please contact our office for hours of operation and appointments or browse our areas here.

 An estimated 40 million Americans have trouble speaking or hearing due to a communication disorder.
 Millions more family members and friends are also impacted.
 Here in Duluth and its surrounding communities, there are parents reading this whose children are struggling to speak or understand language; spouses living with partners whose hearing is deteriorating; and co-workers, neighbors and others who see someone who needs help but don’t know what to do.

 In the case of hearing loss, millions of Americans experience this in at least one ear.
 Hearing disorders are complex conditions with medical, psychological, physical, social, educational, and employment implications.
 They should be diagnosed and treated by an audiologist.
 Treatment options include hearing aids and other assistive technologies that meet a host of different medical needs and preferences, as well as aural/audiologic rehabilitation.
 Although many people may think of hearing aids as the singular answer to hearing issues, other interventions may be appropriate.
 This is why receiving a comprehensive evaluation by an audiologist is essential.